mike-babb/mike-babb.github.io/_posts/2022-02-07-blog-updates.md

 I am learning a lot.

 After I launched this blog in January, I set out to publish some advice on how I finished grad school.
-I just published my, what turned out to be a five part series on how I finished grad school.
-Just typing
-that out loud makes me laugh.
+I just published a five part series on how I finished grad school.
+Just typing that out loud makes me laugh.

 Clearly, it took a while to type that up.
 But!
 That's not why I'm writing this post.
 I'm writing this post because I wanted to add a "last update field" to my posts.
 So many things are iterative!
 And I want to put stuff out sooner rather than later.
 And I realize that one of the things preventing that is an update date.
 I'll start a post, but it won't be complete until a few days later.
 I don't want to keep updating the date field in the markdown's header.
 Of course, there is a plugin for that.
 Yay for jekyll!
 It took me a while to understand how to configure the plugin and in the process I learned a little bit more about jekyll.